The Present Perfect

 1b The present perfect is open-ended

-In her response, Olga could've said I've only read the About page so far, however, by using the present perfect, there's no need to use so far outright because the perfect — and the context — make this nuance abundantly clear.
+In her response, Olga could've said I've only read the About page so far, however, by using the present perfect, there's no need to use so far outright because the present perfect — and the context — make this perfectly clear.

 Ollie invites Olga to check out his new website.